 Unfortunately, Mosaic can only accept a referral onto the programme from a participating prison.
 If you are a prison or an organisation working with ex-offenders and would like to discuss working in partnership with Mosaic, please contact .

 Mosaic works with a number of prisons across the country.
 If you would like to get involved in the programme, please visit our regional pages to view the current opportunities within your region.

-Please note that we are currently only recruiting new mentors for this programme from the Yorkshire region.
+Please note that we are currently only recruiting new mentors for this programme from Yorkshire and the West Midlands region.